-This traditional sweet bread has become one of my favourite afternoon coffee cake or quick sweet breakfast on the go.
-Sweet swirls with chocolate and almond paste are just the perfect addition and compliments perfectly the sweet dough.
+This traditional sweet chocolate babka recipe has become one of our favorite afternoon coffee cake or quick sweet breakfast on the go.
+Sweet swirls with chocolate and almond filling are just the perfect addition and compliments this sweet bread.

 I have chosen to go with chocolate and almond filling.
-Traditional babka calls for cinnamon and raisins filling, that also is very delicious.
-But lately chocolate/almond filling is much more popular in my house, so I stick to this recipe.
-But you may opt on any kind of filling.
-I have seen babka filled with strawberry jams, streusel filling or simple nuts filling are used in sweet bread babka.
+Traditional babka calls for cinnamon and raisins.
+That also is very delicious.
+But lately chocolate/almond filling is much more popular in my house.
+So I stick to this filling.
+But you may opt for any kind of filling.
+Such as strawberry jams, streusel filling or simple nuts filling are used in sweet bread babka.

 - MINI KOUGLOF ALSATIAN BRIOCHE RECIPE